MechanicalRock/mechanicalrock.github.io/_posts/2022-03-21-getting-started-with-protobufs-for-typescript.md

   ],
 };
 ```
-This is almost identical to the original JSON object we used in the [data structure section above](#define-the-data-structure-for-your-messages), how fantastic is that!
+This is almost identical to the original JSON object used in the [data structure section above](#define-the-data-structure-for-your-messages), how fantastic is that!
 There are two differences in the above that take advantage of some awesome idiomatic Typescript and make life really easy:
 - The object type assignment `AddressBook` which allows you to use type checking for creating valid messages
 - The `phoneType` is assigned through an enum, e.g. `Person_PhoneType.MOBILE`